Variables

 User-Defined Variables

-section of your configuration.
+You can define custom variables in the variables: section of your configuration.
 These are flattened to top-level access and override any internal variables with the same name.

 Common patterns: